-Blake explored Angelica’s coolness under her pigtails, striped stockings and steampunk boots, his lens picking up her loose threads.
-She was demanding: his feel should linger on her, undressing the damsel, the embodiment of the ideal of perfection, while a comic book distracted her wandering thoughts, obviously to desire, made her more than a muse and something abstracted from the Madonna.
+In his room, Blake explored Angelica’s coolness under her pigtails.
+Striped stockings and steampunk boots, lens picking up her loose threads.
+She was subtle yet demanding: his feel should linger on her as she was undressing the damsel, the embodiment of the ideal of perfection, exposing herself; all great art was grounded in truth.

 Nothing would ever come close to that edge.

 On a hill, overlooking a bay shaped like the mouth of a blue whale, he stood looking at her.
 A moment from a young person of male persuasion finding himself, she displayed, without truly witnessing the majesty upon his shimmering face.
 Memories never stood as soundly as imagination, and lifeless detachment was slow in coming from what mattered.
 He lit the joint and drifted to find the spots; gaps, spaces between and the unbroken grain.
 Close to that edge and indifferent to the madness of it, he stepped back and sat on a rotting stump.
 The embers extinguished, he lit the joint again, cupping against the wind, eyes dark yet beautiful.
 He was on the precipice, battling shadows and winning, she convinced herself.
 The sky was ominous; gold and black like molten light seeping from cracks in their foundation.
 And bubbles of fire in him as he pulled up his hood because she said nothing much at all about the wasted life on a cliff, as if they were safe from a storm, sending them on a fall.
 Her eyes spoke deeper for her, saw only hopeful expectation.

 In a twirl, just a striped-stocking girl under a tree in the rain.

 She looked gently at her mind, it’s view of art and how it’s authenticity might serve a purpose in keeping them from storms.
 His wandering gaze drifted away towards the choppy black abyss running away to a faded horizon.